*Note: If Filipino words are used, they are translated below

 If someone says to you that you have good handwriting, would you burst out laughing?

 Imagine someone who can’t stop herself from writing during an earthquake.
 Imagine the pages that she wrote.
 Congratulations!
 You have visualized what my handwriting looks like.
 It’s wobbly, pointy, screwy, and ugly.
 My relatives often refer to it as kahig ng manok or chicken scratch.Is there really a way to defend these ugly scrawls?
 Let me try.

 Desperate to correct my chicken scratches, my mother bought little Ja handwriting practice books, but they bored me.
 I didn’t get the point of tracing the letter A over and over again.
 How did the other kids do it?
 Did they enjoy these writing practices?
 Were they more patient than I was?
 Maybe they were simply born with beautiful handwriting.
 Should I listen to Lady Gaga’s advice and just sing, I was born this way?

 The Ja Code proved its effectiveness when one of my classmates snatched my diary from my hands.
-I tried to get it back, but she kept it out of my reach.
-She was taller than I was.
-She opened my diary, and I was screaming Give it back!
+I tried to get it back, but since she was taller than I was, she kept it out of my reach.
+She opened my diary, and I was screaming, Give it back!
 Give it back!
 She looked at the diary, held it close to her face, and said, Wow ang dami kong nabasa.
 She tossed the diary away with a sigh.
 She really wanted to read my diary.

 Cost Benefit Analysis

 My handwriting got me into trouble sometimes.
 I was reviewing for a test, and I couldn’t read some of my notes.
 Minus one for question number one, and more minuses after that made me realize that I had to do something about my handwriting.
 I decided to make a handwriting resolution.
 This lasted for a couple of weeks.
 Fast talking teachers made it impossible to write neatly.
 So I just borrowed my classmates’ notes if I couldn’t read mine.